Other functions#

 Parallelepiped#

-Not any set of six numbers might be used to form a parallelepiped.
+Not every set of six numbers might be used to form a parallelepiped.
 Wulfric implements a function to check if the set of parameters is correct

 >>> a = 1